arncet/position-in-file/README.md

 A [node.js](https://nodejs.org/en/) util to find element position on a file of a folder.

+An asynchronous version of `position-in-file` is available : [position-in-file-async](https://github.com/arncet/position-in-file-async).

 ## How to use :

 Install `position-in-file` via npm :